temmyscope/modeltrait/README.md

 ```

+Version 1.5.0 brings :

+=> addition of query method that accepts group, order and limits conditions.

-Version 1.5.0 brings support for negators to all selector method that accept clause(s) including exists() and count()
+=>support for negators to all selector method that accept clause(s) including exists() and count()

 e.g Users::findby([ 'deleted' => '!false' ]) is equivalent to
 ```sql
 SELECT * FROM users WHERE deleted != 'false';
 ```

 ```php